Poewa/TTSApp/README.md

 1. Open your browser and go to `http://localhost:5000`
 2. **Choose language:** Click 🇩🇰 for Danish or 🇬🇧 for English in the top-right corner
 3. **Select service:** Choose between Azure OpenAI TTS or Azure Speech Service
+   - Voices will automatically update based on your service selection
-4. **Select voice:** Pick from available voices (Danish voices listed first)
+4. **Select voice:** Pick from available voices (Danish voices listed first for Speech Service)
 5. **Adjust speed:** Use the slider to control speech rate (0.75x - 1.5x)
 6. Enter the text you want to convert to speech
 7. Click "Generer tale" (or "Generate Speech")
-8. Listen to the audio or download it
+8. Listen to the audio in the browser player
+9. **Download:** Choose MP3 or WAV format and click the download button

 **Keyboard shortcut:** Press `Ctrl+Enter` in the text area to generate speech quickly

+**Note:** The voice selector dynamically loads appropriate voices based on your selected TTS service to prevent errors.

 ## Available Voices